 - Hazardous waste: The hazardous waste arising from the R&M centers are waste batteries, spent oil filters and waste lubricant.
 The R&M centers have registered as chemical waste producers in accordance with the relevant statutory requirements in Hong Kong.
 The wastes are packaged, labelled and stored properly before disposal.
 They are collected by the licensed collectors and sent to the licensed chemical waste disposal site for disposal. - Non-hazardous waste: Tyres are the major non-hazardous waste disposed by the Group.
 The scrapped tyres of the Group were collected by the agents for recycling into various products.
 The waste water produced in the R&M centers is filtered in the sand traps before being discharged into the public drainage system.
 Waste metals are produced during the R&M process and when the aged vehicles are scrapped.
 The waste metals are collected by the waste collectors for recycling.
-The amount of waste metal for the year reduced significantly compared with last year because less old vehicles were scrapped during the year.
-The Group scrapped seven old vehicles during the year as a result of its vehicle replacement plan (2022: 16 old PLBs). - By replacing aged minibuses, implementing comprehensive vehicle R&M program and engaging licensed chemical waste disposal agents, the Group was generally in compliance with Road Traffic (Construction and Maintenance of Vehicles) Regulations, Motor Vehicle Idling (Fixed Penalty) Ordinance, Waste Disposal Ordinance, Air Pollution Control Ordinance and Air Pollution Control (Air Pollutant Emission) (Controlled Vehicles) Regulation of Hong Kong in relation to air emission and disposal of hazardous waste during the year. - The hazardous intensity for the year was more or less the same as last year (i.e. just a slight increase of 0.18%).
-Meanwhile, the non-hazardous intensity for the year decreased by 32.9% compared with last year, which was due to the reduction in number of scrapped vehicles compared with last year.
+The amount of waste metal for the year reduced significantly compared with last year because no old vehicle was scrapped during the year.
+The Group scrapped seven old vehicles during last year as a result of its vehicle replacement plan. - By implementing comprehensive vehicle R&M program and engaging licensed chemical waste disposal agents, the Group was generally in compliance with Road Traffic (Construction and Maintenance of Vehicles) Regulations, Motor Vehicle Idling (Fixed Penalty) Ordinance, Waste Disposal Ordinance, Air Pollution Control Ordinance and Air Pollution Control (Air Pollutant Emission) (Controlled Vehicles) Regulation of Hong Kong in relation to air emission and disposal of hazardous waste during the year. - The hazardous intensity for the year was around 9.2% higher than last year.
+Meanwhile, the non-hazardous intensity for the year decreased by 10.7% compared with last year, which was due to the reduction in number of scrapped vehicles compared with last year.
 The Group remains its targets of maintaining (or lowering) the hazardous and non-hazardous intensity next year by improving the R&M program and providing training to captain and technician as so to enhance their knowledge in mechanical maintenance.